Protect Yourself and Report the Latest Frauds, Scams, Spams, Fakes, Identify Theft Hacks and Hoaxes

 Notice the passages we have highlighted in the actual scam email below.
 They point out some of the additional clues that it is a scam.

 My name is Jennifer Claire and I am an artist.
 I live in England, with my two kids, one dog and the love of my life.
 It is definitely a full house.

+I have been doing artwork since I was a child when I was in Canada were I took interest in arts that gives me about 23 years of experience.
 I majored in art in high school and took a few college art courses.
 Most of my work is done in either pencil or airbrush mixed with color pencils.
 I have recently added designing and creating artwork on the computer.

 I have been selling my art for the last 4 to 5 years and have had my work featured on trading cards, prints and in magazines.
 I have sold in galleries, museums and to private collectors from all around the world.